Communicating using monday.com

 You can use the Files Board View to view all of the files uploaded to a board in one, clear place.

-Recommended boards to communicate effectively with your team and wider organization
+Recommended boards to communicate effectively with your team

 Here at the monday.com HQ, we use a variety of boards to communicate with the entire organization and with individual teams.
 This ensures that everyone receives the same information and stays up to date on important updates.
 Here are the boards we recommend that you build for effectively communicating with your team.